 When Chuck returned home that night, his wife Linda tried to cheer him up by asking him, "So where's Muhammad Ali?
 You said I was going to be sleeping with the champ tonight!"
 His face hurt so bad but he managed to crack a smile and they both laughed until they cried.

 Everyone knows who that actor is by now.
-He went on to star and write the Academy Award-winning Best Picture movie based on the events that surrounded this fight and his name is Sylvester Stallone.
+He went on to star in and write the Academy Award-winning Best Picture movie based on the events that surrounded this fight, and his name is Sylvester Stallone.

-This author wrote to Mr. Wepner and asked for an autographed picture but received more than just that.
+I wrote to Mr. Wepner and asked for an autographed picture, but I received more than just that.
 A personal correspondence began back and forth via the internet.

-The autographed picture shows Chuck flopping onto the ropes with his gloves up and still ready to fight from the 15th round of the now famous fight.
+The autographed picture shows Chuck flopping onto the ropes with his gloves up and still ready to fight from the 15th round of the now-famous fight.
 His face is a bloody, swollen, unrecognizable mess.
-Ali has just finished belting him with a right hook and seems exhausted and irritated that he's still standing after taking such a beating.
+Ali had just finished belting him with a right hook and he seemed exhausted and irritated that he was still standing after taking such a beating.

 Yeah, Rocky is a real person.
 His name is Chuck.